bclover/real-world-functional-programming-book/gitbook/part4/curry.md

 //         )
 ```

 Cool, it's a function that takes a url and will make a request.
 Notice the `request` is nowhere to be found in the function arguments.
+In dynamic languages, there's a trick to store variables that a function can access without defining them called "closures".
+You can read more about this in [Part 4 - Closures and Immutability](closures_and_immutability.md).

 Let's call that returned function: